Transactions Intended to Evade Debt

 Frequently Asked Questions About Transactions Intended to Evade Debt

-A transaction intended to evade debt refers to a transaction that a debtor concludes, whether sham or genuine, in order to avoid paying a debt or to prevent the seizure of assets.
+A transaction intended to evade debt refers to a transaction that a debtor concludes, whether sham or genuine, to avoid paying a debt or to prevent the seizure of assets.
 Such conduct is contrary to law and religious principles and, pursuant to Article 218 of the Civil Code, is considered void.

 What are the conditions for establishing a transaction intended to evade debt?